Vacuum stability, fixed points, and phases of QED$_3$ at large $N_f$

 We refer to these as ``gap equations'' for $v$, $\Sigma$, and $\eta$, respectively.
 As expected from the absence of scales in the problem, the only stationary point is at $(\Sigma,v,\eta)=P^*\equiv(0,0,0)$.
-For later reference, it is also useful to consider only the gap equations for $v$ and $\Sigma$, in which case we see that there are two classes of solutions:
+Note that if we restrict to the gap equations for $v$ and $\Sigma$, we find two classes of solutions:

 Let us now discuss quantum stability.
 Unlike $\rho$, the auxiliary field $\sigma$ does not correspond on-shell to a physical operator of the theory.
 As a result we do not study the stability as a function of the expectation value $\Sigma$, but rather we ``integrate it out'' by plugging its gap equation back in the effective potential.
 Note that the existence of a solution $\Sigma \geq 0$ imposes the constraint $\eta\leq v^2$ on the remaining variables.
 In this way we express $\Veff$ as